Harald-U/istio-on-minikube-handson/docs/exercise1.md

 ### NOTE: bwLehrpool

-There may be a "leftover" (and damaged) Minikube instance that was present when the VMware image for the Linux environment was built.
+> There may be a "leftover" (and damaged) Minikube instance that was present when the VMware image for the Linux environment was built.
 This may cause problems.
 Enter the following command before you start this workshop:

 ```
 minikube delete
 ```

-Output will be most likely something like this:
+> Output will look something like this:

 ```
 🔥  minikube" in docker wird gelöscht...